TSim – Turan Simulator

 TDMA Frame Configuration

-The rapid implementation and testing of different TDMA frames and configurations are done through a dedicated interface designed specifically for this purpose.
+The rapid implementation and testing of different TDMA frame structures and configurations are accomplished through a dedicated UI designed specifically for this purpose.

 TDMA Frame Configuration